-Freedom of Information Act (FOIA) & The Privacy Act
+Freedom of Information Act (FOIA) and The Privacy Act

 The following information pertains to Federal (non-archival) records.
 Archival records, by contrast, are no longer the property of the agencies that created them but are records of the National Archives, open to the general public (see Archival Records).